4 Geometry operations

 pnt = gpd.GeoSeries(pnt)

-The result pnt, which x and y circles in the background, is shown in Figure 4.13:
+The result pnt, with x and y circles in the background, is shown in Figure 4.13.

 base = pnt.plot(color='none', edgecolor='black')

-Figure 4.13: Randomly distributed points within the bounding box enclosing circles x and y.
-The point that intersects with both objects x and y are highlighted.
+Figure 4.13: Randomly distributed points within the bounding box enclosing circles x and y

-Now, we get back to our question: how to subset the points to only return the point that intersects with both x and y?
+Now, we can get back to our question: how to subset the points to only return the points that intersect with both x and y?
 The code chunks below demonstrate two ways to achieve the same result.
-We can calculate a boolean Series, evaluating whether each point of pnt intersects with the intersection of x and y (see Section 3.3.1):
+In the first approach, we can calculate a boolean Series, evaluating whether each point of pnt intersects with the intersection of x and y (see Section 3.2.1), and then use it to subset pnt to get the result pnt1.

 sel = pnt.intersects(x.intersection(y))